dfailing/davidfailing.com/content/authors/david/_index.md

 I'm passionate about trail and ultra running, bicycling, bread baking, and reading on topics such as public lands, conservation, and quirky fiction.
 I believe these interests enrich my creative thinking and problem-solving skills, bringing a unique perspective to my data science work.

-If you’re looking for a Data Science Leader who can blend technical expertise with strategic insights, send an [email](mailto:david.failing@gmail.com).
+If you’re looking for a Data Science Leader who blends technical expertise with stellar communication, send an [email](mailto:david.failing@gmail.com).
 I am open to discussing collaborations, job opportunities, or freelance work as a data science and analytics consultant.

 I also teach mathematics part-time at [Coconino Community College](https://www.coconino.edu/), and offer [private tutoring]({{< ref "/tutoring" >}}) in mathematics and statistics.